Jacinta Parejo

-Jacinta Parejo de Crespo (better known as Misia Jacinta) (August 16, 1845–April 16, 1914) was a Venezuelan public figure and the First Lady of Venezuela from 1884 to 1886 and from 1892 to 1898 during the presidential terms of Joaquín Crespo.
+Jacinta Parejo de Crespo (August 16, 1845–April 16, 1914), better known as Misia Jacinta, was a Venezuelan public figure and the First Lady of Venezuela from 1884 to 1886 and from 1892 to 1898 during the presidential terms of Joaquín Crespo.
 Parejo was the first woman in Venezuela to intercede in official policy in a very involved fashion.
 She held government meetings, worked on projects of the head of state, and at times interceded on the behalf of political prisoners.
-Her second husband was killed in battle in 1898 and Parejo afterwards became the defender of their family's legacy.
-VenezuelaTuya states that the legal succession of Parejo and Crespo was "one of the biggest legal disputes of the early twentieth century in Venezuela."
+Her second husband was killed in battle in 1898, and Parejo afterwards became the defender of their family's legacy.
+VenezuelaTuya states that the legal succession of Parejo and Crespo was "one of the biggest legal disputes of the early twentieth century in Venezuela".

 Early life

-Jacinta Parejo de Crespo was born on August 16, 1845 to Juan Parejo and Maria Josefa Parejo in Guárico. on August 8, 1861, she married General Saturnino Silva.
+Jacinta Parejo de Crespo was born on August 16, 1845, to Juan Parejo and Maria Josefa Parejo in Guárico. on August 8, 1861, she married General Saturnino Silva.
 Silva died in combat during the Federal War.
 In the aftermath of the death, she met General Joaquín Crespo.
 Crespo, like her, was native to Guarico.
 Crespo was also a confidant of General Antonio Guzman Blanco, who was to become president of Venezuela.
 She and Crespo married on September 18, 1864.
 She remained married to Crespo during his subsequent positions in the Venezuelan government until his death in combat.